akawiy/mapart/README.md

-# Mapart.me
+# Mapart.fun

-Mapart.me is the ultimate tool for converting images into high-quality Minecraft Java Edition maps.
+Mapart.fun is the ultimate tool for converting images into high-quality Minecraft Java Edition maps.
 With support for multiple Minecraft versions, map sizes up to 16×16, and powerful customization options like scaling modes and dithering, it gives you full creative control.
-Designed with a modern interface and a smooth user experience, Mapart.me makes it effortless to transform your favorite images into stunning in-game artwork-bringing beauty and personality to your Minecraft world.
+Designed with a modern interface and a smooth user experience, Mapart.fun makes it effortless to transform your favorite images into stunning in-game artwork-bringing beauty and personality to your Minecraft world.

 # Version 1.0.0